Earn Credit Through Portfolio Development

 For example, if you have served as the treasurer for your club or organization, you may have college-level learning in accounting, finance or business-related courses.
 Using the SMCC Course Catalog you can search for course descriptions that match your learning experiences.
 Course syllabi list the specific learning outcomes in which you must demonstrate competence.
 Download the current SMCC Course Catalog.

 3. Ask yourself:

 - Is my experience equivalent to a college-level course?

 We ask that you provide documentation that shows you have a full understanding of the course for which you are requesting credit.
 Your prior learning must match up exactly to the knowledge gained by taking the class.
 You may request a copy of the course syllabus to make this determination.

 - Do I have the time to compile a thorough portfolio?

 You will likely have a full binder for each class in which you are seeking credit.
 Although it will include certifications, samples of work, resume highlights and other verifiable documents that prove your expertise, the bulk of the work will be in writing statements on how you have met the objectives of the course.
-The entire process can take as much as 30-40 hours
+The entire process can take as long as 30-40 hours.

 - Will the credits I am seeking be used only towards my SMCC degree?